This guide is irrelevant to Android users! Tagmo is now on Google Play!

 The name will often be slightly different, but close enough you’ll be able to recognize it.
 Here’s what mine looked like.

 Open the unknown apps menu, and give your APK Installer app permission to install unknown apps.
 Don’t give any other app permission to do that.
 We only trust Tagmo, and no other apps on Amiibo Doctor.

 Now, you’ll want to actually install Tagmo.
 Go to this GitHub link, and click the newest APK file under “Assets”.
 Don’t click anything else on the site (your phone might ask if you want to keep this file; answer yes).
 The website will download a small file to your phone, and that’s the Tagmo app.

-Open your APK Installer app, and go to the “Install APKs” section.
+Open your APK Installer app (your phone may have one built-in), and go to the “Install APKs” section.
 Each app is different, so this may take some experimentation.
 (And as always, don’t be afraid to ask a youngster).
 It will usually have a list of the APK files on your phone ready for you.
 This is what mine looks like:

 If it doesn’t have that readily available, then look through your Downloads folder for the Tagmo APK.
 When you find it, select the file and press “Install”.
 It should install without a hitch.